cncf-kids-day/workshops/Roblox in London Workshop Materials/README_ - Getting Started with Template App.md

 **2\.** Unzip the file, and navigate through until you see a file called: **update-roblox.exe**

 **3\.** Double-click the file to run.
-The first time you open it, Windows Defender will alert you because when the app was packaged, it wasn’t signed with a certificate.
+The first time you open it, Microsoft Defender will alert you because when the app was packaged, it wasn’t signed with a certificate.
 Click Run Anyways.

 **4\.** Click anywhere on the app window to download the .rbxl file.
 The app will let you choose where to download it and notify you when it’s successful.